redis/redis-doc/commands/brpop.md

 [cb]: /commands/blpop

 {{% alert title="Note" color="info" %}}
-A Redis list always consists of one or elements.
+A Redis list always consists of one or more elements.
 When the last element is popped, the list is automatically deleted from the database.
 {{% /alert %}}